 Conflict in Israel and Gaza

 Since the outbreak of violence between Israel and Gaza in early July, the conflict has intensified and is having a devastating impact for children on both sides of the border.
 Children in Israel have also been affected, as rockets have fallen in many areas there and caused them to feel extreme stress and uncertainty.
 Until a permanent agreement is reached that ensures both Palestinian and Israeli children can live without fear, the numbers of those killed, injured or displaced will keep rising.
 With 43% of Gaza's territory affected by evacuation warnings or declared "no-go zones." the options for shelter for those displaced are limited.
-Over 100,000 people are now seeking temporary refuge in emergency shelters in Gaza; the conflict has also destroyed vital infrastructure including schools, medical facilities, and water and sanitary services.
+Over 100,000 people have sought temporary refuge in emergency shelters in Gaza; the conflict has also destroyed vital infrastructure including schools, medical facilities, and water and sanitary services.

 The Impact on Children